frankprogrammer/qmk_userspace/README.md

 # <font color="#A6E22E">Unicorne</font>

-I use this layout for my [Unicorne LP by Boardsource](https://www.boardsource.xyz/products/unicorne-LP)
+I use this layout for my [Unicorne LP by Boardsource](https://www.boardsource.xyz/products/unicorne-LP).
+A keymap is very personal, so do not expect to find the "best" layout.
+Try to optimize your layout to what you use most and update it frequently with VIA.
+Hopefully, my keymap can give you some good ideas.

 <img src="unicorneLayout-Graphite.png" alt="graphite layout" width="600"/>